-Bows may be long or recurve style bows and have a 'traditional' appearance.
+Bows may be long or recurve-style bows and have a 'traditional' appearance.
 They must have between 10 and 40 pounds of pull at 28".
 Modern compound bows are prohibited.

-Arrows may be constructed on aluminum, fiberglass, wooden, or carbon shafts.
-Arrow Shafts Must only be Taped at Heads, Fletches and Nocks (Nocks may also be Glued).
+Arrows may be constructed using aluminum, fiberglass, wooden, or carbon shafts.
+Arrow Shafts must only be taped at heads, fletches and nocks (nocks may also be glued).
 Arrow Shafts may not be taped in any way between the end of the head being secured to start of the fletches.
 Arrow tips must be at least 2.5" in diameter and especially well padded with an open cell type of foam.
 The tips of the shaft must have a penny or other similar object between the core and the foam; arrow fletchings must also have at least two fletches.
 As arrows are one of the hardest Darkon weapons to make safely, new archers are strongly encouraged to speak to a veteran with arrow construction experience before attempting to construct any arrows on their own.

 Arrows may only be shot with a bow.
 A Weapon Marshal may cut into an arrow to ensure proper, safe construction.
 All Archers Must have Their Names located on the Arrow around the Head or Fletches to be Identified.
 You may not use a melee weapon in combat while holding a bow; you must drop the bow before using another weapon.
 You may never block or deflect with a bow, including any missile weapon.
-Players blocking with bows and do not adhere to these safety rules, will lose their arching privileges.
+Players blocking with bows and not adhering to these safety rules, will loose their arching privileges.